Softwave/softwave.github.io/me/index.md

 This website serves as my blog and also an archive of my personal projects.
 Within my blog posts you'll often find a small sketch, basically, a small, quickly-made JavaScript program embedded in the page.

-I hope you find the whole thing interesting interesting. :)
+I hope you find the whole thing interesting. :)